-Orders of Protection: In addition to (or instead of) Middlebury’s processes, individuals who are being or who may have been subjected to sexual misconduct, dating or domestic violence, dating or domestic misconduct, and/or stalking also may have the right to pursue orders of protection, restraining orders and/or relief from abuse orders from courts outside of the United States, as applicable.
+Orders of Protection: In addition to (or instead of) Middlebury’s processes, individuals who are being or who may have been subjected to sexual misconduct, dating or domestic violence, and/or stalking also may have the right to pursue orders of protection, restraining orders and/or relief from abuse orders from courts outside of the United States, as applicable.
 Middlebury will provide assistance as requested to individuals who wish to make contact with law enforcement authorities and other external resources to seek such orders, and Middlebury will respect and assist with the implementation of protection orders to the extent practicable.

 Privacy: Middlebury will not include personally identifying information about individuals when it completes publicly available recordkeeping, including Clery Act reporting and disclosures, and will maintain as confidential any accommodations or protective measures provided to individuals to the extent that maintaining such confidentiality would not impair Middlebury’s ability to provide the accommodations or protective measures.

 As detailed in Middlebury’s Non-Discrimination Investigations & Resolutions Procedure investigation and adjudication procedures: